emmajanedrews/base-template/_posts/2017-12-05-make-this-holiday-season-bright-for-a-child-in-need.md

 **Toys for Tots is a program put on by the United States Marine Corps Reserve designed to collect and distribute toys to less fortunate children.**&nbsp;

 My team and I want to make it easy for you to help.
 So if you’d like to contribute, all you have to do is collect a new, unwrapped toy and bring it by our office.
-We can even pick it up from you, if you like.
+We can even pick it up from you if you like.
 This program is a great way to give back.

 However, the deadline is Friday, December 15.
 If you’d like to participate with us, **please bring your toys by the office by either Wednesday, December 13 or Thursday, December 14 at the latest.**